its-Yogesh123/its-Yogesh123/README.md

 🚀 **Software Engineer | AI Enthusiast | Tech Innovator**

 I'm a passionate software engineer with a deep interest in **coding, software development, and generative AI**.
-Currently, I'm pursuing a **degree in Software Engineering** at **[Your Institute Name]**, where I focus on building scalable, real-world applications.
+Currently, I'm pursuing a **degree in Computer Science and Engineering** at **National Institute if Technolgy, Kurukshetra**, where I focus on building scalable, real-world applications.

 ## 🔥 What I Do
 - 💻 **Coding, coding, and more coding!**